42picky/42picky.github.io/docs/stories/from-sphinx-to-mkdocs.md

-It seems that mkdocs does not provide plugin authors with a way to get the path of the current document and instead it provides two paths, the `docs_path: docs/` and the path configuration path.
+It seems that mkdocs does not provide plugin authors with a way to get the path of the current document and instead it provides two paths, the `docs_path: docs/` and the configuration path.
 Not only this but it states clearly that inclusion of files from outside the documentation directory is not encouraged (or supported?).